mehdisafari77/AlgoPractice/README.md

 # LeetCode-InterviewPrep-JS
-A LeetCode Practicing Repo For JS
+A LeetCode Interview Practicing Repo For Javascript and also solutions to many other algorithms that might be asked about in an interview.